operasoftware/devopera/articles/_posts/2009-12-22-css3-borders-backgrounds-boxes.md

 			color:#FFFFFF;
 			}
 	</style>
-	<figcaption markdown="span">Figure 22: Four rounded corners, the bottom corners with a 40 pixel radius and the top corners with a 10 pixel radius</figcaption>
+	<figcaption class="figure__caption" markdown="span">Figure 22: Four rounded corners, the bottom corners with a 40 pixel radius and the top corners with a 10 pixel radius</figcaption>
 </figure>

 	border-bottom-left-radius:40px;